Militia (United States): Unorganized militia

 At the time of formation of the Republic, each state was the authority commanding unorganized militias of their residents, as contrasted with organized military units subject to inclusion to the Continental Army.

 Many individual states have additional statutes describing their residents as part of the state militia.
-For example, Washington law specifies all able-bodied citizens or intended citizens over the age of eighteen as members of the state militia, as explicitly distinct from the National Guard and Washington State Guard.
+For example, the state of Washington's law specifies all able-bodied citizens or intended citizens over the age of eighteen as members of the state militia, as explicitly distinct from the National Guard and Washington State Guard.
 In states such as Texas, the state constitution classifies male citizens between the ages of 17 and 45 as belonging to the "Unorganized Reserve Militia".
 The Texas constitution also grants county sheriffs and the state governor the authority to call upon the unorganized reserve militia to uphold the peace, repel invasion, and suppress rebellion, similar to the early "Texas Rangers".

 Private militias and the modern citizen-militia movement

 Laws authorizing the state governments to officially make privately organized militias part of the state's official military force vary; Nevada, for example, allows the governor to "issue licenses to bodies of persons to organize, drill and bear arms as volunteer military companies or volunteer military organizations," whereas South Carolina prohibits any group from being enlisted into its state guard.
 States with military histories that date back to the American Revolution may officially recognize militias from that era that continue to exist and operate independently; Massachusetts law explicitly makes the National Lancers part of its organized militia and protects the right of the Ancient and Honorable Artillery Company of Massachusetts to exist and operate as a private organization, while Rhode Island recognizes a number of independent chartered militias as a separate part of its overall military force.
 During World War II, Hawaii authorized several private paramilitary militias to operate, including the Businessmen's Military Training Corps and the Hawaii Air Depot Volunteer Corps.

 Since approximately 1992, there have been a number of state- and regional-level private organizations in the United States that call themselves militia or unorganized militia, some of which have been tied to domestic terrorism and extremist views, which operate without any official sanctioning or licensing by their state governments.
-Barbara MacQuade argues these paramilitary groups calling themselves militia are unconstitutional as is the 'insurrection theory' that many of these paramilitaries claim justifies their existence.
+Barbara MacQuade argues these paramilitary groups calling themselves militia are unconstitutional as is the "insurrection theory" that many of these paramilitaries claim justifies their existence.
 The 2000s and 2010s also saw the formation of several national-level private militia organizations, the largest of which were the Oath Keepers and Three Percenters.